roguedarkjedi/dogcam-ai/README.md

 * Better training models with small focused data sets would be of better usage.
 Until a better model is created, this project still uses [mobilessd from tensorflow](https://github.com/opencv/opencv/wiki/TensorFlow-Object-Detection-API).
 For the usb accelerated functionality, [this model is used](https://dl.google.com/coral/canned_models/mobilenet_ssd_v2_coco_quant_postprocess_edgetpu.tflite).
 * On a raw Raspberry Pi 3B, a single frame of AI processing takes on average, two seconds.
 This is the upper bounds of what this hardware can do with the given model.
 * Due to the amount of work that goes on in this program, it is recommended to exclusively use the Pi host for just this project and/or dogcam.
 Anything more will push the hardware past its limitations.
 It's theorized that this is mostly due to the sheer amount of bandwidth of data in flight through the chip and power draw.
-* Removed from current moving forward is the old capture limiter, resources can no longer be committed to making sure that it's even useful for lower spec machines (e.g. without AI accelerator chips), but if needed, it can be [found here](https://github.com/roguedarkjedi/dogcam-ai/tree/noaccel).
+* Moving forward the old capture limiter has been removed, resources can no longer be committed to making sure that it's even useful for lower spec machines (e.g. without AI accelerator chips), but if needed, it can be [found here](https://github.com/roguedarkjedi/dogcam-ai/tree/noaccel).

 ## Final Notes: